EMLS Cup

-The eMLS Cup is an esports tournament held by Major League Soccer in conjunction with the EA Sports FIFA franchise.
-The tournament serves as an official league qualifier for the FIFA eWorld Cup.
+The eMLS Cup is an esports tournament held by Major League Soccer in conjunction with the EA Sports on EA Sports FC (formerly FIFA franchise).
+The tournament serves as an official league qualifier for the FC Pro World Championship (formerly FIFA eWorld Cup).

 History

 2018 eMLS Cup

 The 2018 eMLS Cup ran from April 5–8 at the PAX East gaming festival at the Boston Convention and Exhibition Center in Boston, Massachusetts.
 The tournament was contested by representatives of 19 MLS clubs divided into their respective Eastern and Western Conferences.
 Competitors were required to have three MLS players on the field at all times, including two players from the club that they represented.
 An initial preliminary regular season saw players play each other twice in a round robin format before the top eight teams from each conference progressed to a knockout phase.
 Both eMLS Cup finalists won berths in the Global Series Playoffs, the qualifying tournament for the 2018 FIFA eWorld Cup, with the winner also receiving $10,000 prize money.